blackcodetavern/ComfyUI-Benripack/README.md

 ## 3. Benri Animation Extractor

 This node extracts animation frames from a 3D model.
-If you select 4 rows and 4 columns the node will take a snapshot every 1/16 of the animation time.
+If you select 4 rows and 4 columns the node will take a snapshot every 1/16 of the animation time aligned in a 4x4 grid.
 You can set the orientation of the model.
 You can also rotate the model.
 The created tile-image can be used to create consistent animations of the given object.

 ### Parameters: